gmgriebeler/cryptoprojects/README.md

-(A) - Jupiter DEX Trading Volume Alert Bot
+Jupiter DEX Trading Volume Alert Bot

 This project automatically tracks the **weekly trading volume on Jupiter**, the leading DEX aggregator on Solana, using the [Dune API](https://dune.com/docs/api/) and sends alerts to a **Discord channel** every week.